+We are also doing research in Data-driven Scientific Computing.
 The goal of this area is to design resource management strategies for Big Data applications, defining policies that enable distributed data stores to meet high-level performance goals.
 We focus on scientific applications, like those from life science domain, which data generation and accesses bound both precision and performance.
 During next years the main work of this research activity will be developed as part of these four main threads:

 - Propose novelty resource management strategies as query-driven data model, which focus on adapting the data model to the particular type of accesses implemented by the applications.
 We also aim to consider the intrinsic of continuous data streaming with real time requirements.
 This kind of environment also raises the challenge of defining an execution framework that is able to digest this kind of input data streams.